ComposableFi/composable/docs/docs/intro.md

 ## The Vision

 In an ideal cross-chain world, developers and users interact unhindered across ecosystems and protocols, regardless of where their assets reside.
-For this reason, our team at [Composable Finance](https://www.composable.finance/) is on a mission to pioneer innovative Web3 user experiences in a trustless, non-custodial, and decentralized manner.
+For this reason, [Composable Finance](https://www.composable.finance/) is on a mission to pioneer innovative Web3 user experiences in a trustless, non-custodial, and decentralized manner.
 Our efforts will not only enable new and valuable opportunities, but will also facilitate easy onboarding of traditional finance stakeholders into DeFi.

 ## The Problem

-While centralized solutions continue to pose setbacks in the space, decentralized finance (DeFi) continues to gain traction.

-As DeFi continues to expand and scale, **fragmentation of the industry and its market is worsening**.
-Projects continue to launch on layer 2 (L2) or layer 1 (L1) networks instead of or in addition to the original Ethereum mainnet.
+Amidst the growth of decentralized finance (DeFi), the industry faces challenges stemming from centralization, while gaining momentum.
+However, this expansion has led to increased fragmentation, with projects emerging on Layer 2 (L2) or Layer 1 (L1) networks instead of or in addition to the original Ethereum mainnet.
-DeFi has thus expanded and is therefore characterized by several ecosystems beyond Ethereum, each with its own unique benefits, that often exist in silos.

-A lack of secure interoperability solutions exists between these ecosystems creating barriers to value transfer across layers and chains.
-While it has become easier to move assets between ecosystems, it has wrongfully been accomplished via **centralized, custodial, and trusted methods of asset transfer, which are vulnerable to hacks.**
-Additionally, managing cross-chain assets is still a challenge as several applications are segregated inside the various ecosystems.
-This infrastructure should be improved so that all DeFi participants can build and use applications that are cost-effective and performant.

-Resultantly, in the race for market share and users, two key functionalities are becoming the most important components for remaining competitive in the quickly evolving landscape: Capital efficiency and trustless interoperability.
-Both developers and users will seek methods to interface with different ecosystems in a scalable, provable, secure, and decentralized manner.

-The solution to the current fragmentation in DeFi is not more of the same bridges being built between one chain to another.
-Instead, it is the unification of all ecosystems via a natively cross-chain infrastructure.
+Despite the construction of blockchain bridges enabling asset movement, secure interoperability remains lacking, causing barriers to value transfer between ecosystems in a decentralized manner.
+Current solutions are centralized and susceptible to vulnerabilities that have led to over $2 billion dollars in exploits.
+Moreover, managing cross-chain assets proves challenging due to ecosystem segregation and a lack of cross-chain user friendly experiences.

 ## Limitations in Current Approaches
 Current approaches to solving these problems are limited by at least one of the below: